 - the establishment, exercise or defense of legal claims.

-For more information, please check section 4.B “How to exercise your rights".close
+For more information, please check section 4.B “How to exercise your rights".

 Right to restriction on processing

 You have the right to obtain from UCB restriction of processing by UCB of your personal data where one of the following applies:

 - You contest - in good faith - the accuracy of personal data regarding you and held by us, in that case the restriction of processing will apply for a period enabling us to verify the accuracy of your personal data;

 - The processing is unlawful and you oppose the erasure of your personal data and request restriction of their use instead;

 - We no longer need your personal data, but you require them for the establishment, exercise or defense of legal claims;

 - You have objected to the processing of your personal data by UCB in accordance with the relevant GDPR provision, in that case the restriction of processing will apply for a period enabling us to verify if our legitimate grounds override yours.

 Please note that notwithstanding the above, we are still allowed to continue storing your personal data (throughout the period of restriction) or to process your personal data for the establishment, exercise or defense of legal claims or for the protection of the rights of another natural or legal person.
 If you have requested restriction of processing, we will inform you before the restriction of processing is lifted.
 For more information, please check section 4.B “How to exercise your rights”.